 Home & Gardens

-The grandest of Prestonfield's public rooms, the baroque Tapestry Room was created by craftsmen working on the Palace of Holyroodhouse in 1687.
+The grandest of Prestonfield's public rooms, the Baroque Tapestry Room was created by craftsmen working on the Palace of Holyroodhouse in 1687.
 Built to awe and impress, Scotland's most theatrical drawing room is still fit for Royalty.

 The Leather Room is named after the lavish panels of gilded 17th century leather from Cordoba, installed here as long ago as 1687 and recently restored.
 Originally the state bedchamber, it is now a romantic drawing room.